 HOW TO BECOME A VOLUNTEER:

 - Complete our online application and sign up for a Volunteer Info Session!
 Info Sessions are typically hosted every month, on an as needed basis.
-At this session you will learn more about our organization, the volunteer program and our current opportunities.
-Sessions are posted to this web page on the 1st of each recruitment month, when new volunteers are needed.
+At this session you will learn more about our organization, the volunteer team and our current opportunities.

 - Complete the Volunteer Service Planning Session!
 If after attending our info sessions you decide we are the right organization for you, you can then sign up for a Volunteer Service Planning Session.
 This small group session includes a walking tour of the facility, initial training in the shelter and an opportunity to practice the volunteer duties to determine if our opportunities are the right fit for you.

 - Training!
-Following the planning session, the Volunteer Engagement team will review your paperwork and place you in the volunteer program if our assignment matches your skills, interests and availability.
-Once you have received your volunteer offer, you will start your training!
+Following the planning session, the Volunteer Engagement team will offer you a positon on the team if our assignment matches your skills, interests and availability.
+Once you have received your volunteer offer, you will complete your online eLearning from home and then come in to serve!

 Escondido Campus - Recruitment Temporarily Suspended